giantswarm/releases/capa/v31.0.0/README.md

 # :zap: Giant Swarm Release v31.0.0 for CAPA :zap:

-This release contains initial support for karpenter node pools.
+This release contains initial support for Karpenter node pools.
 This support is still under development, and there is a known issue when deleting clusters.
 During cluster deletion, there is a race condition, and there may be EC2 instances left behind, blocking the cluster deletion.
 If that's the case, these instances need to be terminated manually.
-These instances are tagged with karpenter.sh/nodepool: $nodePoolName
+These instances are tagged with `karpenter.sh/nodepool: $nodePoolName`.

 ## Changes compared to v30.1.3